Progressive Web Apps on Windows

 Share and launch from a standard hyperlink

-By building or converting your existing site to a PWA, you can better engage your existing audience with push notifications and offline support.
-At the same time, you can continue building your audience on the open web, as users discover your PWA through search and link-sharing.
+By building or converting your existing site to a PWA, you are able to better engage your existing audience with push notifications and offline support.
+At the same time, you are able to continue building your audience on the open web, as users discover your PWA through search and link-sharing.

-Here's how to get started converting your web app to a PWA, testing it on Windows 10, and distributing it in the Microsoft Store.
+Here is how to get started converting your web app to a PWA (EdgeHTML), testing it on Windows 10, and distributing it in the Microsoft Store.

-To run as a PWA on Windows 10, your server-hosted web app will at minimum require:
+To run as a PWA, your server-hosted web app at minimum requires:

 [X] HTTPS.
 Protect your users by providing a secure connection for server/app communication.
-Service workers and other PWA technologies will only work with web resources served over a secure connection (or from localhost for debugging purposes).
+Service workers and other PWA technologies only work with web resources served over a secure connection (or from

 [X] Service workers.
 Use service worker threads to act as network proxies between your server and client app in order to provide offline support, resource caching, push notifications, background data sync, and page load perf optimizations.

-To be a great PWA, your app will also need:
+To be a great PWA, your app also needs:

 [X] Deep linking.
-Route each page of your site to a unique URL so existing users can help you engage an even broader audience through social media sharing.
+Route each page of your site to a unique URL so existing users may help you engage an even broader audience through social media sharing.

-To submit your Progressive Web App to the Microsoft Store, you'll need:
+To submit your Progressive Web App to the Microsoft Store, you must have:

-In the coming months, existing PWAs on the web meeting specific criteria will be auto-indexed by the Bing search engine into the Microsoft Store (where developers can directly manage them for their Windows 10 audience).
+In the coming months, existing PWAs on the web meeting specific criteria are auto-indexed by the Bing search engine into the Microsoft Store (where developers are able to directly manage them for their Windows 10 audience).

 Check out PWAs in the Microsoft Store for further details.